 Become an IAMCR ambassador

 IAMCR is looking to expanding its Ambassador initiative.
 This article describes the initiative and incites expressions of interest for potential new ambassadors.
-For more information, contact Graham Murdock, IAMCR vice-president and coordinator of the ambassador initiative.
+For more information, contact Nico Carpenter, IAMCR president and coordinator of the ambassador initiative.

 What is the Ambassador Initiative?

 In 2015 the International Association for Media and Communication Research began to establish a global network of IAMCR Ambassadors to promote and represent the Association.
 A call for expressions of interest was issued and four members who met the specified criteria were appointed for an initial term of three years, subsequently extending their mandate until 2021.
-In 2019, three new members were appointed as IAMCR Ambassadors.
+In 2019, four new members were appointed as IAMCR Ambassadors.

 The EB is now inviting expressions of interest from other members interested in volunteering to be IAMCR Ambassadors in their own country or region for a three year period.

 Applications from members in countries and regions where no Ambassador is currently based and who will extend the gender and age diversity of representation are particularly welcome.

 Ambassadors are answerable to the IAMCR Executive Board.
 They are required to submit a bi-annual report to the EB and to maintain regular communication with the network's coordinator, Nico Carpentier, and the IAMCR Secretariat.

 The position of IAMCR Ambassador is voluntary and the association is not able to finance Ambassadors' activities.
 But given the vital role they play in promoting the organization, they are on the IAMCR website with their photographs and biographies.
 Their activities are featured in the IAMCR newsletter and website and their reports shared with the International Council and the membership.